-14 This measure reflects the proportion of positions advertised online that indicate that either the employer engages in the production/ provision of environmental goods/services or the job requires environmental-related knowledge, skills or aptitudes.
-This is used as a proxy for the proportion of current employment with these characteristics and may overstate the true environmental employment share if the newly advertised positions reflect an increase in the demand for environmental work.
+25 This measure reflects the proportion of positions advertised online that indicate that either the employer engages in the production/ provision of environmental goods/services or the job requires environmental-related knowledge, skills or aptitudes.
+This is used as a proxy for the proportion of current employment with these characteristics and may overstate the true environmental employment

-15 For example, suppose that the total number of job postings for NOC 21300 (Civil engineers) in Ontario in the current period is 4,000 and the number of job postings that are considered to be environmental within that NOC and region is 800.
-Then the enviroshare is 20%.
+26 For example, suppose that the total number of job postings for NOC 21300 (Civil engineers) in Ontario in the current period is 4,000 and the number of job postings that are considered to be environmental within that NOC and region is 800.
+Then the enviroshare is